kkrusere/NHANES-pyTOOL-API/README.md

 pip install nhanes-data-api
 ```

+# Important Note

+**Attention:** In the current version of the NHANES Data API (version X.X.X), we do not provide a command-line interface (CLI) for direct use from the terminal.
+This means that you cannot run the API from the command line to access NHANES data.
+Instead, the API is designed for use as a library in Python scripts or applications.
+###### Future Updates - We are continuously improving the NHANES Data API, and in future versions, we may consider adding a command-line interface for easier interaction with the API from the terminal.
+Until then, please use the API in your Python scripts or applications.

 ## Documentation

 For detailed information on how to use the NHANES Data API, check out the [documentation](https://github.com/kkrusere/NHANES-Data-API/blob/main/docs/index.md).